Wild Planet Hyper Dash

 From Wild Planet

-#3 Top Christmas Toys 2008 - Wild Planet Hyper Dash
+#3 Top Christmas Toys 2008 - Wild Planet Hyper Dash Customer Reviews

-Great game for anyone!5
+Great game for anyone!

 Bought this game as a gift for my nieghbors birthday.
 I wanted something that would get them moving and do something other than staring at the tv.
 Well, this did it!
 It was the only present that they played with immediately!
 It's a really great concept, and fun to watch the kids scrambling to get the numbers.
 My neighbors started to hide the discs upstairs too, to add to the advenutre.
 Definately reccomend this gift for anyone who is looking for something fun and adventurous!
 Can't wait to take it outside and play- wonder how fun it would be in the snow!

-Kids didn't dig it3
+Kids didn't dig it

 I see there is now a "double" hyperdash and I think this may have made a difference for us.
 My kids just didn't get into it.
 Also, it stopped working after just a few uses.
 Still, I love the idea and think my kids may just be too young for it -- they are 6 and 3.